Questions & Answers

 How to report a confirmed positive case, exposure, or COVID-19 like symptoms?

 Please report this information by filling out the Daily Wellness Check.
-Click here for a guide to the notifications you may receive after filling out the Daily Wellness Check.

 If you were exposed to a person with COVID-19, please arrange for a COVID-19 test on day five or later after the last date of exposure.
 More information on testing can be found here.